 During the report period, the JSAs have continued to consider the overall strategy and potential timeframe for concluding the Special Administration and this has included consulting with their legal advisors, the FCA, FSCS and the Official Receiver and members of the Creditors' Committee in this regard.
 The JSAs still consider that they will be able to conclude the Special Administration in 2025 (as stated in our last progress report).
+This is, however, subject to progress in the recovery of the Argento assets and the Court's discretion when considering any Hard Bar Date application.

-Concluding the Special Administration is contingent on a number of factors including, very significantly, Client behaviours and the extent to which the nature of Custody Assets mean that they are time consuming or challenging, if not impossible, to return, i.e. Non-Returnable Client Assets.
+As previously reported, concluding the Special Administration is contingent on a number of factors including, very significantly, Client behaviours and the nature of Custody Assets mean that they are time consuming or challenging, if not impossible, to return, i.e., Non-Returnable Client Assets.

-The JSAs have continued to liaise with their legal advisors, the FSCS and the FCA to ensure that the Custody Asset and Client Money strategies represent the best and most economical outcome for all stakeholders.
+The JSAs have continued to liaise with their legal advisors, the FSCS and the FCA to ensure that the Custody Asset and Client Money strategies represent the best and most proportionate outcome for all stakeholders.